Nursing Home Arbitration Agreements

 Our personal injury attorneys understand that many families have unanswered questions in dealing directly with nursing facilities, insurance companies, and others concerning the law, binding agreements, and potential negligence.
 An attorney from our law offices has answered some of those questions below.

 For additional information, contact our law office today at (888) 424-5757 (toll-free phone number) or use the contact form.

 Before I Admit My Family Member to an Illinois Nursing Facility, What Should I Do?

-Can I Still Obtain Compensation Even If I Signed a Binding Arbitration Agreement With an Illinois Nursing Facility?
+Can I Still Obtain Compensation Even If I Signed a Binding Arbitration Agreement with an Illinois Nursing Facility?

 Plaintiffs can still recover compensation in Illinois for nursing facility abuse even if they signed an agreement, but the manner and method will differ.
-The setting will probably be in front of an arbitrator who will most likely be “pro” nursing home.
+The setting will probably be in front of an arbitrator who will most likely be “pro” nursing facility.

 How Much Would It Cost Upfront to Bring a Case Against an Illinois Nursing Home?